ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Experiments

-\para{The impact of LLM on data selection.} We perform additional experiments to verify that different LLMs indeed need different data to achieve better performance.
-Specifically, we train the Gemma-2B model on two different SFT datasets to obtain two different LLMs: Model 1 and Model 2.
-The way we construct the 2 SFT dataset is by using the sentence-BERT~\citep{reimers-gurevych-2019-sentence} to transform each data point to embedding and use k-means to cluster the dataset into two subsets using the embeddings.
-We obtain 3 different DPO data subsets using the same approach.
-We train these two LLMs on 3 DPO data subsets respectively, and evaluate their performance.
-From~\cref{fig:llm_dependent_activeDPO}, Model 1 and Model 2 achieve very different performance using these 3 DPO data subsets.
-Specifically, Model 2 achieves the best performance on Dataset 2, while Model 1 achieves the worst performance on the same dataset (i.e., in terms of the win-rate).
-Consequently, the choice of model has a substantial impact on performance and must be considered when selecting data for achieving better model performance.
-Intuitively, this is because Model 1 and Model 2 are trained on very different SFT dataset, and hence require different new data to make up what they missed in the previous SFT fine-tuning.
+\para{The impact of LLM on data selection.} We perform additional experiments to verify that different LLMs require different data to achieve better alignment performance.
+Specifically, we fine-tune the Gemma-2B model on two different SFT datasets to obtain two distinct LLMs, denoted Model 1 and Model 2.
+We construct the two SFT datasets by using Sentence-BERT~\citep{reimers-gurevych-2019-sentence} to embed each data point and then applying $k$-means clustering to partition the full dataset into two disjoint subsets.
+We obtain three DPO data subsets using the same procedure.
+We then train both LLMs on each of the three DPO data subsets and evaluate their alignment performance.
+As shown in~\cref{fig:llm_dependent_activeDPO}, Model 1 and Model 2 achieve markedly different performance across the three DPO subsets.
+In particular, Dataset 2 yields the best performance for Model 2 but the worst performance for Model 1 in terms of win-rate, illustrating that the optimal training data is model-dependent.
+Consequently, the choice of model has a substantial impact on alignment performance and must be taken into account when selecting data for preference optimization.
+Intuitively, this occurs because Model 1 and Model 2 are trained on disjoint SFT datasets and therefore require different additional data to compensate for the information not covered during their respective SFT stages.

-\para{The effect of random projection on the performance.} Our method uses random projection to reduce the dimensionality of the LoRA gradients, reducing the storage requirement and computational cost for our~\algo{} (as described in~\cref{sec:method}).
-To further study the effect of random projection to the performance of our~\algo{}, we perform experiments on using different dimensionalities for the random projection and evaluate the performance of our~\algo{}.
-The results in \cref{fig:random-projection} show that a lower dimensionality leads to poorer performance of~\algo{}.
-However, when the dimensionality is $8192$ or above, the performance of~\algo{} does not improve as a larger dimensionality is used.
-Consequently, we use the dimensionality of $8192$ across all our experiments to achieve good performance while keeping the computational cost and storage requirement low.
+\para{The effect of random projection on the performance.} Our method uses random projection to reduce the dimensionality of LoRA gradients, thereby reducing memory overhead and computational cost (see~\cref{sec:method}).
+To further analyze how random projection dimensionality affects the performance of \algo{}, we evaluate performance across different dimensionalities.
+The results in \cref{fig:tldr_reward,fig:tldr_win_rate} show that lower dimensionality degrades performance.
+However, beyond $8192$, performance plateaus with no further gain.
+Therefore, we use a dimensionality of $8192$ across all experiments to achieve good performance with lower computational cost and storage requirements.